ABOUT THE RACES

-- From Albany, New York (approximately 1 hour) Take Route I-90 east to Exit 11E (Route 20) NassauFollow Route 20 east into Massachusetts.
-The Village’s entrance is on the right, approximately 3 miles from the New York/Massachusetts border.
+- From Albany, New York (approximately 1 hour) Take I-90 east to Exit 11 E (Route 20) Nassau.
+Follow Route 20 east into Massachusetts, to the Village entrance on the right, about 3 miles from the New York/Massachusetts border.

-- From Boston (approximately 2 1/2 hours), Springfield (approximately 1 hour), Massachusetts and other points eastTake I-90 (Massachusetts Turnpike) west to exit 1Take Route 41 north through the towns of West Stockbridge and Richmond to the junction of Route 20)Take Route 20 west for 0.5 miles, the Village’s entrance is on the left.
+- From Boston (approximately 2 1/2 hours), Springfield (approximately 1 hour) and other points east Take I-90 (Massachusetts Turnpike) west to exit 1.
+Take Route 41 north through West Stockbridge and Richmond to the junction of Route 20.
+Take a left on Route 20 to the Village entrance.

-- From ConnecticutIf you are located near I-91, take I-91 north to I-90 and follow above directions from Springfield.
-If you are in eastern Connecticut, it is not convenient to use the Massachusetts Turnpike.Take Route 44 west to Route 8Take Route 8 north to Route 20Take Route 20 west; it merges with Route 7 in Lenox.
-Follow Route 7 north/20 west to Pittsfield where Route 20 west breaks off.Take Route 20 west, the Village’s entrance is 6 miles on the left.orTake Route 44 north to Route 7 in Canaan, Connecticut.
-Take Route 7 north through Great Barrington, Massachusetts to Route 41.
-Take Route 41 north to the junction of Routes 41 and 20.Take Route 20 west for 0.5 miles, the Village’s entrance is on the left.
+- From Connecticut If you are located near I-91, take I-91 north to I-90 and follow above directions from Springfield.
+If you are in eastern Connecticut, take Route 44 west to Route 8.
+Take Route 8 north to Route 20.
+Route 20 west merges with Route 7 in Lenox.
+Follow Route 7 north/20 west to Pittsfield where Route 20 west breaks off.
+Then follow Route 20 west to the Village, about 6 miles.
+Or, take Route 44 north to Route 7 in Canaan, Connecticut.
+Take Route 7 north through Great Barrington, MA, to Route 41.
+Take Route 41 north to the junction of Routes 41 and 20.
+Go left on Route 20 to the Village entrance.

-- From New York City via I-87 (approximately 3 hours) Take I-87 north to I-90Take I-90 east to Exit B-3 in New York (There is no exit eastbound at Exit 1 in Massachusetts.
-If you continue on I-90 you can get off at exit 2-Lee and follow directions from Massachusetts and other points east.)
-Take Route 22 (north) to Route 295Take Route 295 east to Route 41Take Route 41 north to the junction of Routes 41 and 20Take Route 20 west for 0.5 miles, the Village’s entrance is on the left.
+- From New York City via I-87 (approximately 3 hours) Take I-87 north to I-90 east to Exit B-3 in New York.
+(There is no exit eastbound at Exit 1 in Massachusetts.)
+Take Route 22 north for 5 miles to Route 295.
+Take Route 295 east (right) to Route 41.
+Take Route 41 north to the junction of Routes 41 and 20.
+Go left on Route 20 to the Village entrance.

-- From New York City via Taconic Parkway (approximately 3 hours) Take the Parkway north to Route 295 (it is the last exit before the toll).
-Take Route 295 east to Route 41.
-Take Route 41 north to the junction of Routes 41 and 20.Take Route 20 west for 0.5 miles, the Village’s entrance is on the left.
+- From New York City via Taconic Parkway (approximately 3 hours) Take the Parkway north to Route 295 (the last exit before the I-90 toll).
+Take Route 295 east (7 miles or so) to Route 41.
+Take Route 41 north to the junction of Routes 41 and 20.
+Go left on Route 20 to the Village entrance.